The Subject of Steaming Milk

 Milk is the second most important ingredient to most espresso-based drinks.
 Learning how to appropriate steam and pour milk will be an important piece of your education as a barista.

 Learning about how to steam milk as a barista, will be important.
 To be sure, it takes practice.
 To be sure, you will get that practice.
+Your practice with milk is essential.
+But you should know that the kind of milk that you use matters.
+This is especially true with the coffee roasting profile you will be using.
+Some milk just goes better with certain types of coffee profile.

 For the meantime, let’s briefly discuss your goals with steaming milk as a barista: